ruiyongzhang/EmoTrack/readme.md

 ## 📚 Related Publication

 For full methodological details, theoretical framework, in-depth analysis, and complete results, please refer to the original dissertation:
 **"EmoTrack: An application to Facilitate User Reflection on Their Online Behaviours"** – Ruiyong Zhang, University of Bristol, 2024.
+(Not published)

 ---
 **⭐ If you find this project interesting or useful, please consider starring the repository!**